Managing Cross-Border Freight in Rapidly Changing Times

 Physical borders are static, but the freight traffic that flows through them, as well as the entities that manage this traffic and the rules that regulate it, are dynamic.
 In this ever-changing environment, planning ahead is essential.

-For instance, "We work with many stakeholders including customers, carriers, and suppliers to get advance shipment notifications and prepare the documentation around shipments," says Coulter.
+For instance, "We work with many stakeholders including customers, carriers, and suppliers to get advance shipment notifications and prepare the documentation around shipments," says Urbanski.
 Penske uses a unique workflow tool to bring all the components needed to smooth the way for shipments together on a single platform.

 Certainties Amid the Uncertainty